ReactiveBayes/Rocket.jl/docs/src/operators/mathematical/min.md

 ## Description

-The `min` operator operates on an Observable of comparable objects, and when source Observable completes it emits a single item: the item with the smallest value.
+The `min` operator operates on an Observable of similar objects.
+When source Observable completes, it emits the item with the smallest value.

 ## See also